crpietschmann/portfolio/_posts/2008-06-25-aspnet-fix-for-webparts-2b-urlrewriting-issue.markdown

   - /post.aspx?id=0ab8de98-7bbc-4140-8172-2fddbbe990df
 ---
 <!-- more -->

-<p>The problem with using WebParts with UrlRewriting (or UrlMapping) is the WebPart PersonalizationProvider uses the path of the page being rendered to save/load the personalization state, not the path that was rewritten that the user sees.
-So, to fix this you just need to create a custom PersonalizationProvider and override all the methods that reference path, and call the base methods but pass in the path that was requested instead of the path being rendered.</p>
+The problem with using WebParts with UrlRewriting (or UrlMapping) is the WebPart PersonalizationProvider uses the path of the page being rendered to save/load the personalization state, not the path that was rewritten that the user sees.
+So, to fix this you just need to create a custom PersonalizationProvider and override all the methods that reference path, and call the base methods but pass in the path that was requested instead of the path being rendered.

-<p>Here's a SqlPersonalizationProvider I wrote that does this:</p>
+Here's a SqlPersonalizationProvider I wrote that does this:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public class SqlPersonalizationProvider : System.Web.UI.WebControls.WebParts.SqlPersonalizationProvider
 {
     protected override void LoadPersonalizationBlobs(WebPartManager webPartManager, string path, string userName, ref byte[] sharedDataBlob, ref byte[] userDataBlob)